Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.

 Table of Contents

-Most domestic violence charges, if you’re convicted, are going to federally prohibit you from owning a firearm.
-It doesn’t mean you can’t go out with a bow and arrow, but a firearm, you’ll be prohibited.
-That means a rifle, a handgun, semi-automatic, or revolver.
-Any essentially rim-fire or center-fire weapon, you’re prohibited from owning.
-If you’re convicted of something like Domestic Violence Reckless Conduct, that may not end up in a federal prohibition, but Domestic Violence Assault is a lifetime prohibition from ever using, owning, or possessing a firearm, and if you make the horrible mistake of disregarding that prohibitions and six or seven years from now you decide to go hunting with your buddies up in the Allagash, and you get pulled over by the warden and you get arrested, you’re now facing a federal felony for which you can be imprisoned for five years.
+Domestic Violence Assault is a lifetime prohibition from ever using, owning, or possessing a firearm.
+If you make the horrible mistake of disregarding that prohibitions and six or seven years from now you decide to go hunting with your buddies up in the Allagash, and you get pulled over by the warden and get arrested, you are now facing a federal felony for which you can be imprisoned for five years.

 If you have any questions or concerns regarding your rights to own a firearm in Maine, call The Maine Criminal Defense Group at (207) 571-8146 or contact us directly online to learn more.